leon19/node-object-builders/README.md

 ### fromClassObject()

 Creates a new object builder from the given class.
-The properties that can be set are the same properties as the class has.
+The properties that can be set are the same properties as the class has excluding methods.

 When using this builder object is instantiated using `Object.create` so the function constructor is never called.